 You must spend 20–22 days in Nepal in order to finish the Manaslu Tsum Valley trip.
 You will travel for six to seven hours each day to cover almost 200 km on these lengthy itinerary days.
 This walk has no shortcuts, and it can be difficult for hikers to spend about three weeks in the mountainous area.
 Trekkers must plan a holiday for this trek by keeping a watch on its duration.

 You will walk over high-altitude terrain for several days in this Manaslu Tsum Valley trek.
-The maximum altitude that this trek takes you is Larkya La Mountain Pass, which is 5,160 meters (16,930 feet).
+The maximum altitude that this trek takes you to is Larkya La Mountain Pass, which is 5,160 meters (16,930 feet).
 Walking at high altitudes, some trekkers might feel difficulties due to altitude effects such as altitude sickness(AMS).

 To minimize altitude-related difficulties:

 Manaslu Tsum Valley weather can be unpredictable, especially at high altitudes.
-If the weather suddenly becomes unfavourable then it might ruin your trekking plan.
+If the weather suddenly becomes unfavourable, then it might ruin your trekking plan.
 So make sure to travel during favourable weather conditions and check the weather forecast before heading for this challenging trek.

 Every successful journey begins with proper planning and preparation, no matter how challenging it may be.
 So, for this challenging Manaslu Tsum Valley trek, you need to plan to make it successful and enjoyable.
 Let's see how you can prepare for this trek:

-Lots of trekkers think that you need to pack lots of things for the trekking, but in reality, this is not the case.
+Lots of trekkers think that you need to pack lots of things for the trek, but in reality, this is not the case.
 Most of the things you will find in the tea house and on the trekking route.
 So pack light and essential items to make your journey comfortable.

 The best time for the Tsum Valley trek is during the Spring and Autumn seasons, as they offer the best weather and moderate temperatures.
 So, when you are planning to do this Manaslu Tsum Valley Trekking, make sure that you select the date that favours trekking.

-There is no flight to reach the starting point of the Manaslu Tsum Valley trek so you need to use road transportation from Kathmandu.
-You will start your trek from the Jagat in 4*4 private jeeps which will be arranged by High route adventure.
-It will take around 8-9 hours to reach Jagat in a private Jeep.
+There is no flight to reach the starting point of the Manaslu Tsum Valley trek, so you need to use road transportation from Kathmandu.
+High Route Adventure will arrange 4*4 private jeeps for you to reach Machha Khola.
+It will take around 8-9 hours to reach Machha Khola from Kathmandu in a private Jeep.
+Then, from Machha Khola, your trekking journey starts.

 Since the high Mt.
 Manaslu Trekking region was open for visitors, explorers, and adventurers in 1991 when very few trekkers were aware of this beautiful region, it has been a raw and pristine country where trekkers had to have their own camping equipment and food to carry as there were no lodges or inns for travellers, at present, the area is getting more attention and popularity.